A Quick Look at Delhi’s Odd-Even Rule Car System

 What made Mr. Kejriwal take such a step?

-According to Delhi Economic Survey, the vehicular population in Delhi has seen a 6% rise.
-In 2014-15, there were 88.27 lakhs vehicles, including 27,90,566 cars and jeeps, compared to 82.58 lakhs in 2013-14.
+According to the Delhi Economic Survey, the vehicular population in Delhi has seen a 6% rise.
+In 2014-15, 88.27 lakh vehicles, including 27,90,566 cars and jeeps, compared to 82.58 lakhs in 2013-14.

-As per the recent air quality monitoring survey released by Greenpeace, Delhi’s air quality is the most toxic air in the world due to high concentration of deadly PM (Particulate Matter) 2.5 levels, which are 10 times higher than the safety limit as prescribed by the World Health Organization (WHO).
-As a result, nearly 32,000 people in Delhi will solely die due to air pollution by 2025.
+As per the recent air quality monitoring survey released by Greenpeace, Delhi’s air quality is the most toxic air in the world due to high concentration of deadly PM (Particulate Matter) 2.5 levels, which are ten times higher than the safety limit as prescribed by the World Health Organization (WHO).
+As a result, nearly 32,000 people in Delhi will die due to air pollution by 2025.

 According to a team of scientists at the Max Planck Institute for Chemistry in Mainz, Delhi will record the world’s largest number of premature deaths annually due to high pollution levels.